3.2.2 Neonatal Mortality Rate

 Data is accurate as of October 31, 2018.

-3.2.2 Neonatal Mortality Rate Sustainable Development Goals
+3.2.2 Neonatal Mortality Rate in the Sustainable Development Goals

 3. Ensure healthy lives and promote well-being for all at all ages